 In the case of e-commerce, the best examples of digital transformation were monolithic solutions — “one-size-fits-most” stacks that helped accelerate e-commerce strategies.
 But today’s consumers have changed the ways they shop, how they engage with content, and what they value in commerce experiences.
 Monolithic technology can’t keep up with modern requirements.

-The good news is that the next digital transformation is already underway, and it elevates the omnichannel experience: the MACH stack.
-The MACH stack is a composable stack based on the following technologies:
+The good news is that the next digital transformation is already underway, and it elevates the omnichannel experience: the MACH stack (Microservices-based, API-first, Cloud-native software-as-a-service (SaaS), and Headless).

 Keeping up with today’s consumers requires omnichannel capabilities to deliver a consistent brand experience at every step along the shopper’s journey.
 For instance, retailers can target a shopper with a promotion based on in-person and online behavioral data.
 This is the type of omnichannel personalization that consumers expect.